 I didn’t sleep much in the Albergue in Campiello .
 You can guess why but I’m not blameless when it comes to snoring as I have been told in no uncertain terms already on this trip.
 Day 5 day turned out to be overcast and much cooler so it was ideal for walking .
 The Camino split after a few kilometres and there were two route options , a tough one named the ” Hopitales ” route and another lower level option.
 I chose to take the Hospitales route which led into the Fonfaraon mountain range away from civilisation for most of the day.
 It is considered the most strenuous but also one of the most beautiful of the Spanish sections of The Way.
 It took us along a high mountain ridge and past the ruins of three former pilgrim hospitals .
 It was a fantastic walk though the mist at the high levels obscured the views.
 There were a number of wild horses up there grazing above the tree line.

-Day 6 took initially took us along a windmill – lined ridge and then around a large reservoir ( the Ria Navia was dammed here ) .
-There was a lot of descent ( dropping 800m in 6km ) so it was hard on the knees and the feet.
-There were some spectacular views to be had though.
+Day 6 took initially took us along a windmill lined ridge and then around a large reservoir ( the Rio Navia was dammed here ) .
+There was a fairly steep descent ( 800m in 6km ) so it was hard on the knees and the feet.
+Some spectacular views were to be had though.

 I had another ” Mr Bean does the Camino ” episode towards the end of the walk.
 I was walking along a road side with Martjin , who was just ahead of me and is a big guy.
 I didn’t notice that he had ducked under one of those transverse signs that indicate that you are leaving the village.
 I was also looking at the ground.
 I walked head first straight into the sign and was thrown backwards , my rucksack cushioning the fall.
 I must have looked like an upturned turtle and was dazed for a minute or two.
 I think Santiago must be looking after me as I got away with nothing worse than a big lump on the head .